 curl -o /tmp/pachctl.deb -L https://github.com/pachyderm/pachyderm/releases/download/v1.13.0/pachctl_1.13.0_amd64.deb && sudo dpkg -i /tmp/pachctl.deb

 - For all other Linux flavors:

 curl -o /tmp/pachctl.tar.gz -L https://github.com/pachyderm/pachyderm/releases/download/v1.13.0/pachctl_1.13.0_linux_amd64.tar.gz && tar -xvf /tmp/pachctl.tar.gz -C /tmp && sudo cp /tmp/pachctl_1.13.0_linux_amd64/pachctl /usr/local/bin

 pachctl version --client-only:

 If you run

-After you configure all the Prerequisites, deploy Pachyderm by following these steps:
+When done with the Prerequisites, deploy Pachyderm on your local cluster by following these steps:

 For macOS or Linux, run:

 This command generates a Pachyderm manifest and deploys Pachyderm on Kubernetes.